Section 37 of the Mental Health Act - Hospital orders

 - You must have a mental disorder and need treatment in hospital.
 And have been convicted of a crime that is punishable with imprisonment.

-- It is a sentence and does not have a fixed end date.
+- It is a sentence and doesn’t have a fixed end date.

-- You can appeal to the courts if you do not agree with this sentence.
+- You can appeal to the courts if you don’t agree with this sentence.
 You need to appeal in a certain time period.
 You can get legal advice from a solicitor.

-- When you are in hospital you can also appeal to the hospital managers and the Mental Health Review Tribunal (MHRT).
+- When you are in hospital you can also appeal to the hospital managers and the First-tier Tribunal (FTT).

-- The hospital can treat you without your permission for up to 3 months.
+- The hospital can give you treatment without your permission for up to 3 months.

-- Your Responsible Clinician (RC), hospital managers or tribunal can discharge you from this section.
+- Your Responsible Clinician (RC), the hospital managers or tribunal can discharge you from this section.

 - When you are discharged, you get free aftercare services under section 117 of the Mental Health Act.

 What professionals might I come across in hospital?

 There are different professionals that might be involved in your care while you are detained under the Mental Health Act.
 We talk about some of these professionals on this page.